 The Levelt clamp is suitable for imaging/recording in the somatosensory cortex of adult mice (age > 2 month; weight > 20g).

-If you have questions about our clamps, please contact email@example.com
+If you have questions or want to request a quote, please contact email@example.com